Would your internal network security hold up if your perimeter security failed? You need defense-in-depth, which means securing your internal network.

-What would they be able to access?
+If an unknown attacker plugged into your network, what would they be able to access?

-When it comes to SMB networks, likely everything, and still a large amount more than they should on most enterprise networks.
-Even some of the largest network players in the world still have this very 90s approach to security.
-There’s too much reliance on firewalls and perimeter boundaries.
-With the recent Juniper, Fortinet, and Cisco vulnerabilities we have seen this notion shatter.
+When it comes to SMB networks, it’s likely that an attacker would be able to access everything.
+Even on most enterprise networks, an attacker would still be able to access a large amount more than they should.
+Even some of the largest network players in the world still have a very ’90s approach to security, with too much reliance on firewalls and perimeter boundaries.
+But with the recent Juniper, Fortinet, and Cisco vulnerabilities, we have seen the notion of perimeter security shatter.

-Now, we have to adapt as architects.
+Now we have to adapt as architects.

-Ransomware has become a big issue recently, in part since many organizations have a flat network.
-Once it is loose, the organization cannot stop it from encrypting shares unless they add extra access controls.
-Currently, many organizations do not place those controls since they believe that by the virtue of being “internal” they are safe.
-This assumption is broken, and it is up to organizations to change it.
+Ransomware has become a big issue, in part because many organizations have a flat network.
+Once ransomware is loose in a network, the organization cannot stop it from encrypting shares unless they add extra access controls.
+Currently, many organizations don’t put those controls in place, since they believe that by virtue of the network being “internal,” they are safe.
+But this is a misguided assumption.
+It’s up to individual organizations to change it.

 The longer an organization is allowed to expand while relying on their perimeter, the further ingrained it becomes into their architecture and culture.

-Organizations such as Synopsys enable businesses to test not only the services the world interacts with daily, but the back end systems that lie beyond the firewall.
-Internal network testing provides a valuable understanding of threats organizations face from the inside, and how well they are mitigated once the perimeter fails.
+Security organizations such as Synopsys enable you to test not only the services the world interacts with daily but also the back-end systems that lie beyond the firewall.
+Internal network testing gives you a valuable understanding of the threats you face from the inside, and how well you could mitigate them if your perimeter fails.